InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 #### Are there any prizes?

 Yes!
-Although prizes are not the driver behind hacking there will be some cool surprises for the winning team.
+Although prizes are not the driver behind hacking there will be some cool surprises from Genuino and Raspberry Pi for the winning team.

 #### I still have more questions.

+We'd love to hear from you!
 E-mail us at inhack2018@gmail.com

 </section>